 Exhaustion of nonrenewable resources has caused entropic watersheds, or historic shifts, to arise throughout our known industrialization.
 Societies have been repeatedly forced to switch from one material to another, following depletion of the prior.
 Deforestation caused the first jump from wood to coal; mining complications pushed us to discover oil, and climate change’s demand for emission regulations now forces our transition to renewables.

 In recent years, Wheelabrator has experienced scrutiny for their lack of sustainable pollution controls.
-Some try to regulate nitrous oxides, a byproduct of burning waste that can contribute to ground level ozone and worsen respiratory issues like asthma.
-With Baltimore’s asthma cases almost triple that of the national average, the city has demanded a reduction of the 1,100 tons of nitrous oxides that are released annually.
-Air that is contaminated with concentrations of nitrogen and other pollutants settle into local waterways.
+Non profit environmental groups constantly attempt to regulate nitrous oxides, a byproduct of burning waste that can contribute to ground level ozone and worsen respiratory issues like asthma.
+With Baltimore’s asthma cases almost triple that of the national average, the city has demanded a reduction of the 1,100 tons of nitrous oxides that are released from the incinerator annually.
+Air that is contaminated with concentrations of nitrogen and other pollutants settle into local waterways and airways.
 As a vital part of algal growth and function, nitrogen has a specific role in any aquatic ecosystem.
 Failure to maintain balance in that system can result in nutrient pollution.
 Pictured here is the Gwynns Falls stream in January of 2019, with the reflection of BRESCO’s steam in its waters.
 The green algal bloom is caused by an excess of nitrogen present in the surrounding air.
 This spike in plant growth leads to the depletion of oxygen readily available for other organisms, and ultimately the death of an ecosystem.

 Curtis Bay, or “The Bay” is the southernmost neighborhood in Baltimore, housing around 600 residents.
 Just beyond the residential area lies a coal pier, a medical waste incinerator, petroleum refineries, and chemical processing plants, each rife with their own set of pollutants and environmental hazards.
 Due to a deep dredged water channel stemming from the Patapsco River, the ports along the Bay’s coast transport around 36 tons of foreign commerce a year (2012).
 With only three major north-south roadways connecting Curtis Bay to this industry, there is a major concentration of transportation-based pollution running through the neighborhood.
 Zip code 21226 produces close to 90% of Baltimore’s emmissions annually.
 Many of these toxins are linked to combustion based processes, i.e. vehicle engines and power plants.
 They continuously spew out nitrous oxides, carbon monoxide and particulate matter into the atmosphere.
 These pollutants enter the lungs of community members, causing their risk for respiratory and heart disease to be drastically higher than the rest of Baltimore’s population.